 Hampstead Heath is a wild park of woodland and meadows, tucked inside north London’s Zone Two - less than four miles from the centre, though you’d never know it.
 It sprawls over almost 800 acres and boasts some of the most spectacular views in the city.
 This is the park that inspired C.S.
 Lewis to write The Chronicles of Narnia, that Constable spent his final years painting, and Londoners of all stripes have been coming here to escape the city for over 200 years.

-Today, for many Londoners, there are few better ways to spend a Sunday than with a lazy ramble on the Heath, followed by a pint, or a roast, at one of our wonderful local pubs.
-The swimming ponds - particularly the women’s and men’s - hold almost mystical status among those brave enough to take a dip.
+Today, there are few better ways to spend a Sunday in London than with a lazy ramble on the Heath, followed by a pint, or a roast, at one of our wonderful local pubs.
+The swimming ponds - particularly the ladies’ and men’s - hold almost mystical status among those brave enough to take a dip.
 Come to fly your kite on Parliament Hill, bring a picnic, and while away your afternoon.

-This is an unofficial site, built by Heath lovers for locals and visitors alike.
-I am in the process of modernising and rebuilding HampsteadHeath.net, so if you’ve visited here before then I hope you like what I’ve done with it!
+This site has been built by Heath lovers, for locals and for visitors.
+I am in the process of modernising HampsteadHeath.net, so if you’ve visited here before then I hope you like what I’ve done with it!
 I’d love to hear from you.
 If you’re new, welcome.
-I will be adding content over the weeks and months to come - more on aspects of our history, information on local pubs, sports facilities and more - so do check in again.
+I will be adding content over the weeks and months to come - more on our history, information on local pubs, sports facilities and more - so do check in again.
 In the meantime, happy Heathing!

 Journey times from the centre of London, say Kings Cross station, will be around 30-45 minutes.
 The main options are the Northern Line, the Overground, or the bus - check the Tube map, or visit Citymapper, to find your quickest route.